A woman with healthy skin in springtime

 Published:

-With signs of springtime all around, it’s time to start swapping winter’s ultra-rich creams and dry-skin soothers for warmer-weather products.
-To help make the move easier, we’ve formulated a plan based on the cleanse, treat, moisturize philosophy of board-certified dermatologist Dr. Sandra Lee (aka Dr. Pimple Popper).
-Here are her top recommendations for transitioning your skincare from winter to spring.
+With signs of springtime all around, it’s time to start swapping winter’s ultra-rich creams and dry-skin soothers for lightweight, hydrating products.
+To make the transition seamless, board-certified dermatologist Sandra Lee, MD (aka Dr. Pimple Popper) shares her top recommendations based on her cleanse, treat, moisturize philosophy.

 What happens to our skin in springtime?